b-n/demystifying-unicode/pages/02-unicode.md

 <v-clicks>

 - Unicode standard is a dictionary of codepoints and their character descriptions
-- Encoding is a concept to help humans interpret bytes as painted glyphs
+- UTF-8 is an Encoding.
+Encodings help humans interpret bytes as painted glyphs
-- UTF-8/16/32 are encodings defined by the Unicode Standard
-- UTF-8 is most cases is more memory efficient due to the mass amounts of Latin + ASCII usage

 </v-clicks>